 The initial Cisco IM and Presence database synchronization from Unified CM might take a while, depending on the amount of information in the database as well as the load that is currently on the system.
 Subsequent database synchronizations from Unified CM to Cisco IM and Presence are performed in real time when any new user or device information is added to Unified CM.
-For planning purposes, use the values in Table 20-2 as guidelines when executing the initial database synchronization with Unified CM using a single Cisco IM and Presence publisher.
+For planning purposes, use the values in Table 20-2 as guidelines when executing the initial database synchronization of Unified CM with Cisco IM and Presence.